Departures [おくりびと/Okuribito] (2008)

 “Kate Bush.”

-Although The Kick Inside doesn’t have recurring theme like her subsequent albums, being more of a collection of songs, every track stands on its own.
-Kite is the most bonkers and innocent song on the album, James and the Cold Gun reminds me more of Bruce Springsteen, one of Kate’s least Kate like songs but a superb rocker.
+Although The Kick Inside doesn’t have a recurring theme like her subsequent albums, being more of a collection of songs, every track stands on its own.
+Kite is the most bonkers and innocent song on the album, James and the Cold Gun reminds me more of Bruce Springsteen, one of Kate’s least Kate-like songs but a superb rocker.
 The Saxophone Song has a very sinister sounding final minute which I can’t help but listen to over and over again.
 Them Heavy People is one of Kate’s most infectious songs, it will never leave your head, especially the uttering of “Rolling the ball”; admittedly this song can get a little annoying if you listen to it enough times but I still like it.
 Strange Phenomena is (apparently) about having a period; Kate Bush, daring to go lyrically where no one else dares!
-Feel It, on the other hand, makes no effort to disguise that it is about a sex, completely directly and honestly.
+Feel It, on the other hand, makes no effort to disguise that it is about sex, completely directly and honestly.
 Wrapping of the album is the title track, which shows how Kate Bush isn’t afraid to experiment with controversial subjects.
-It’s speculated that the song deals with a brother and sister who have a sexual relationship resulting in her getting pregnant with her baby and the decision to commit suicide rather than brining shame on her brother (just where does she come up with this stuff?).
+It’s speculated that the song deals with a brother and sister who have a sexual relationship resulting in her getting pregnant with her baby and the decision to commit suicide rather than bringing shame on her brother (just where does she come up with this stuff?).
 Although we can’t be sure; it’s fun deciphering these songs which are as mysterious as Kate Bush herself.

-All the songs on the album make me want to jump around the room and mime-like Kate does in many of her music videos, although I’d probably look like a mad git if I did so.
+All the songs on the album make me want to jump around the room and mime like Kate does in many of her music videos, although I’d probably look like a mad git if I did so.
 Pop on the album, dim the lights, sit back with your eyes closed and allow The Kick Inside to kick your own insides.